tjvantoll/PictureCube/README.markdown

 		new PictureCube('', []);
 	}

-but there's really no harm in calling PictureCube blindly.
+...but there's really no harm in calling PictureCube blindly.
 Browsers that don't support 3D transforms will just get a box with the first image in the array passed in.

 ## Methods